ThinkOut logo

 Also, if you spot a negative trend in sales make sure that you find the problem as soon as possible.
 Maybe you sell less, slower or you just forgot to invoice on time.
 No matter the impediment, take decisions on time to save your company.

-Total outflows and the evolution over time represent the clearest image of the costs incurred in your commercial activity.
+This represents the clearest image of the costs incurred in your commercial activity.
 Use categories to put everything together and don’t forget to check on a monthly basis (at least) what happened.
 If you see any discrepancies over time, find the problem by checking all subcategories.

 One way to start is by using categories like Fixed and Variable costs.
 An alternative to it is adding groups like OPEX (operating expenses) and CAPEX (capital expenditures) to gain a clear picture of how much you spend on daily operations vs. assets.
 Any option you choose, make sure to have a category structure that is easy to understand and helpful.